cfarese/march-madness-rooting-guide/README.md

 - `team2`: Second team in the matchup
 - `round_num`: The round number where the game is played (1-6)
 - `picks/*.json`: Path to bracket pick files
-- `-prob`: Will only display probabilities in dataframe
+- `-prob`: Will only display probabilities in dataframe if included

 ### Example:
 ```bash